microsoft/language-server-protocol/protocol.md

 	changes?: { [uri: string]: TextEdit[]; };

 	/**
-	 * An array of `TextDocumentEdit`s to express changes to specific a specific
+	 * An array of `TextDocumentEdit`s to express changes to n different text documents
-	 * version of a text document.
-Whether a client supports versioned document
+	 * where each text document edit addresses a specific version of a text document.
-	 * edits is expressed via `WorkspaceClientCapabilites.versionedWorkspaceEdit`.
+	 * Whether a client supports versioned document edits is expressed via
+	 * `WorkspaceClientCapabilites.versionedWorkspaceEdit`.
 	 */
 	documentChanges?: TextDocumentEdit[];
 }